tonikelope/coronapoker/README.md

 two live clients or human timing; it never replaces an automatable regression test.
 Record those steps and the environment in the audit report.

-For the 23.45 adversarial audit, no manual play is used as a gate.
+For the 23.46 release validation, no manual play is used as a gate.
 Run the deterministic pots/rebuys/property checks in the fast lane, then run `-P slow-crypto` and `-P slow-integration` separately.
 Do not run `-P slow-bot` as part of the normal audit unless the bot-quality question is explicitly in